 Good housekeeping measures will be implemented.
 The grounds will be inspected at least once per day and any litter picked up.
 Trash containers will be emptied when full.
 Roads will be maintained so that significant erosion does not occur.
-This may include wetting dusty roads, armoring with gravel or asphalt, patching holes, and maintaining drainage features such as water bars, culverts and side ditches.
+This may include wetting dusty roads, armoring with gravel or asphalt, patching holes, and maintaining drainage features.
 Weeds and grasses will be controlled by mulching or by cutting with a lawnmower or line trimmer.
-Drainage ditches and swales will regularly mowed and cleaned, including the removal of litter, debris, and sediment.
+Drainage ditches and swales will regularly be mowed and cleaned, including the removal of litter, debris, and sediment.
 Containers and ditches will be drained so that mosquitos do not breed.
 Areas inside cultivation compounds can be graveled or paved to prevent foot-borne filth.
 Live traps may be deployed to remove rodents from operational areas.
 Disposable coveralls (e.g. Tyvek) can be used to increase sanitation levels and reduce vectoring of mites and other pests.
-A clothing changing station / mudroom can be provided for employees so that street clothing is separated from cultivation clothing.